Tylerdevries/Memory-Game/README.md

 Each set of cards represents a album cover.
 I chose album covers for the images as I believe they are just generally very noteworthy images and may help with the memory.
 It also adds a nice look, as I believe I chose very striking album covers.

+An extra goal I had for achieving optimal user experience was to create shadows and animations in CSS that would be applied to each card.

 ![game area](https://user-images.githubusercontent.com/93283135/152021339-308c8582-c28a-4d0b-a96b-e98550757cd0.PNG)

-### Features left to implement

-Another feature that could be implemented would be to add a time restraint that began once the game is started/ restarted.

 ## Testing